niolabs/docs/docs/services/service-design-patterns/pub-sub.md

 # Publishing and subscribing

-An easy way to communicate between nio services and instances in the nio Platform is by using a publisher/subscriber pattern.
+An easy way to communicate between nio services and instances in the nio Platform is by using the publisher/subscriber pattern.

 The following communication blocks are used for publishing and subscribing to data signals:
 * [_Publisher_](https://blocks.n.io/Publisher)